hadasbro/japy/README.md

 }
 ```

-Java EE example - approach with @Decorator annotation - method sumNumbers() may behave normally and just calculate sum of integers frm range or, if
+Java EE example - approach with Decorator annotation - method sumNumbers() may behave normally and just calculate sum of integers frm range or, if
 we register decorator - we may use extended version of that method with elapsed time logging.
 Decorated method
 uses the same logic and returns the same result but log in elapsed time to the DB.